Fine tuning SMLs

 })

-Create a subset in case you are short on memory
+We create a subset in case there is limited memory

 percent_of_train_dataset = 1 # If you want 50% of the dataset, set this to 0.5